vrunge/gfpop/README.tex.md

 The User has the possibility to constraint the infered means to lie between some minimal and maximal values.

 Data is modelized by a quadratic cost with possible use of a robust loss, biweight and Huber.
-In a next version of this package, other parametric costs will be available (L1, Poisson, Binomial).
+In a next version of this package, other parametric costs will be available (L1, Poisson, binomial).

 The package `gfpop` is designed to segment univariate data $y_{1:n} = \{y_1,...,y_n\}$ obeying to a graph structure on segment means.
 The changepoint vector
 $\tau = (\tau_0 < \cdots < \tau_{k+1}) \in \mathbb{N}^{k+2}$ defines the segments $\{\tau_i+1,...,\tau_{i+1}\}$, $i = 0,...,k$ with fixed $\tau_0 = 0$ and  $\tau_{k+1} = n$.
 We define the set $S_n = \{\hbox{changepoint vector } \tau \in \mathbb{N}^{k+2}\}\,,$ the nonconstrained minimal global cost is given by